jamiemoore/gex/README.md

 ## Deployment
-Please note that there is no latest version to run a specific version must be selected.
+Please note that there is no latest version of the docker image, to run the image a specific version must be selected.

 ### Requirements
   * System with the docker daemon running